mill2994/old_website_hugo/content/projects/TowerDefense.md

 The code behind this was a time based loop.
 Balloons would be spawned in periodically, and there was a list of towers that could be added to whenever a user added a new one.
 Each tower had a timer which determined when it activated.
 When activated, the objects shot out of them would be checked if they overlap with a balloon, and if so the balloon deleted and points awarded.

-This logic of: the balloon spawned, then each tower visited, each towers projectiles checked for overlap, a timer for the tower checked to see if a new projectile should activate, then back to the start of the loop, continued until the round ended.
+This logic of: The balloon spawned, then each tower visited, each towers projectiles checked for overlap, a timer for the tower checked to see if a new projectile should activate, then back to the start of the loop, continued until the round ended.

 Implementing the different towers helped teach me about inheritance, because each tower had a location, but the capabilities were different and required the class to be extended upon.